Which optional subject should I choose?

 While reading, keep in mind the syllabus.
 However, the syllabus for both Prelims and Mains is very broad and vague.
 It does not give you an idea of the type of questions you can be actually asked.
 Therefore it is mandatory to keep an eye on the type of

 questions that are to be expected.
 Previous years’ question papers, and other sample papers are a must.
-For Geography, refer to our suggested book list
+For Geography, refer to our suggested

 What is the educational qualification needed to appear in IAS exam?